AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

       </p>
     </div>

-36. Go back to Kuriimu2.
+24. Go back to Kuriimu2.

-37. Right-click the BCLYT file you extracted earlier.
+25. Right-click the BCLYT file you extracted earlier.

-38. Select Replace and pick the `C.bclyt` file (not `C.bclyt.bak` that HxD created).
+26. Select `Replace` and pick the `C.bclyt` file (not `C.bclyt.bak`).

-39. Save.
+27. Save.

-40. Compress the `*.LZ` file and that's it!
+28. Compress the `*.LZ` file and that's it!
 You can now apply your edited UI to the Home Menu on your 3DS using LayeredFS or build the CIA file.

 ## UI Element Colors